Categories

 Casual def – easy going; happening by chance; fortuitous; without definite or serious intention; careless or offhand; passing; seeming or tending to be indifferent to what is happening; apathetic; unconcerned.

 The words, take to yourself, meant for Hosea to make Gomer his.
-It was a relationship to be had solely with each other.
+It was a relationship for them to have solely with each other.
 He was to be hers.
 She was to be his.
 They were to be betrothed, united to, joined with, married, in a lifelong commitment.
 Him for her.
 Her for him.
 They would make promises and vows of faithfulness and commitment to each other.
 Gomer would be Hosea’s personal treasured possession, he was to be hers: an intimate relationship where “the two shall become one flesh” (Genesis 2:24, Mark 10:8 NIV) in every part of their lives together.

 God, You are touching my heart deeply with this: take to yourself.
 It is central to all You want to communicate in this book.
 It is Your personal story from the beginning of time.
 It is what was Yours but has been stolen from You.
-Is not, take to yourself, in essence, the same as with Adam and Eve – the inviting of them into an intimate relationship with You – and equally, what You have intended for us?
+Is not, take to yourself, in essence, the same as the scenario of Adam and Eve – the inviting of them into an intimate relationship with You – and equally, what You have intended for us?
 It is this same pain of broken relationship that You have carried since the Garden of Eden.
 And it all comes out, the heart of Your heartbreak, in this second verse in Hosea:

 The word adulterous is used in Your story of Hosea alongside these words: promiscuous, whore, prostitute, harlot.
 All are used in this book – most are derogatory terms for a derogatory business.
 And in this business (not an intimate relationship), payment is received for an act that is meant to be given to one person as a gift.
 Gomer is unfaithful to the promises and vows she has made and gives the intimacy intended for the one, to others.
 Hosea is the groom who enters this relationship with excited anticipated expectation, taking to himself, marrying, making promises to, uniting in, and having faithful intimacy with his wife.